holidayextras/holidayextras.github.com/_posts/2015-01-12-the-journey-to-small-cross-functional-agile-teams.md

 - more progress towards our strategic objectives, not just trading
 - more career opportunities opened up within the web team

-_What I love the most however is the fact we really do have a web team who are so comfortable now with change, and who embrace new opportunities, supportive of each other along the way._
+_What I love the most however is the fact we really do have a web team who are so comfortable now with change, and who embrace new opportunities and are supportive of each other along the way._